CoCo 3 GIME Chip Reference

 |ROM map control

 0x=16K internal, 16K external

 11=32K external (except interrupt vectors)

-To use CoCo 3 graphics, the COCO bit must be set to zero.
-When using CoCo 1/2 resolutions, the bit is set to 1.
+To use CoCo 3 graphics (even modes that visually resemble CoCo 1/2 modes), the COCO bit must be set to zero.
+When using CoCo 1/2 native modes, the bit is set to 1.
 RSDOS typically sets the INIT0 register to 196 in CoCo 2 resolutions and 68 when using CoCo 3 graphics modes.

 |Bit 6||?||Memory type